Juliet

 How to Pronounce Juliet

 Our model has identified 4 different pronunciations for the name Juliet.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 47.1% confident that Juliet is pronounced as JUE-lee-eht.
-The next most likely pronunciation is JUE-lee-EHT, at 41.4% confidence.
+Our model is 47.1% confident that Juliet is pronounced as JUE-lee-eht, which has 3 syllables.
+The next most likely pronunciation is JUE-lee-EHT, at 41.4% confidence, with 3 syllables.

 jue-LEE-eht (3 syllables)